msnyder424/HTS-eDNA-Bioinformatics/README.md

 *metatrim.py* trims primers and spacer inserts from Illumina paired end HTS reads.
 There are several methods for this program, which also works as a module that you can import and use various functions from.
 See the metatrimREADME

 *SeqTabToFasta.pl* creates individual fasta files with amplicon sequence variants (ASVs) generated from the HTS reads merging program DADA2.
-The input (SeqTabNoChim.txt) is the sequence table output from DADA2 in tab delimited format.
+The input (SeqTab.txt) is the sequence table output from DADA2 in tab delimited format.